YanchWare/internship-dpki/overview_on_ethereum.md

 ## Introduction:

 Ethereum is one of the biggest blockchains that is used in the world.
-The intent of it is to create alternative protocols for building decentralized applications.
-Is based on the *Ethereum Virtual Machine* (EVM) [[1](#references)].
+It's purpose is to create alternative protocols for building decentralized applications.
+It is based on the *Ethereum Virtual Machine* (EVM) [[1](#references)].
 The main innovation of this blockchain is the use of the *smart contract* [[2](#references)] and the use of it with the *DAPPs* (Decentralized Applications) [[3](#references)].

 ## Why we chose Ethereum:
 We can say that we chose Ethereum blockchain mainly for the following reasons:
-- Smart contracts [[2](#references)] are the main idea of the Ethereum blockchain.
+- Smart contracts [[2](#references)] are the main ideas of the Ethereum blockchain.
 Nick Szabo, a computer scientist in 1994, created the term and defined it as *"A smart contract is a computerized transaction protocol that executes the terms of a contract"* [[4](#references)].
 He also proposed the metaphor of smart contracts intended as vending machines.
 With the right inputs, a certain output is guaranteed.
 An important feature is that it is permissionless, anyone can write a smart contract (and call back another smart contract inside of it) and deploy it to the network.
-To do this last thing is necessary a programming language.
-The principal are Solidity[[5](#references)] and Viper[[6](#references)].
+The two main programming language for creating smart contract are Solidity[[5](#references)] and Viper[[6](#references)].

 Here is a simple example taken from [[2](#references)].

 ``` solidity